 Mason Remey and Those Who Followed Him

 In addition to explaining the nature and dangers of violation of the Covenant, Shoghi Effendi several times reviewed briefly the fates of individuals and groups who had surrendered to this worst of human failings.
-Reflection on the consequences of those who seek to undermine the unity of the Cause helps believers, he said, assists one in appreciating more deeply the protecting power of Bahá’u’lláh’s Covenant.
-In the perspective of the decades that have passed since Charles Mason Remey’s violation of the Covenant, it is instructive to review the futility of the efforts of those who followed him down this barren path.
+To reflect on the consequences experienced by those who seek to undermine the unity of the Cause, he said, helps believers to appreciate more deeply the protecting power of Bahá’u’lláh’s Covenant.
+In the perspective of more than four decades that have passed since Charles Mason Remey’s violation of the Covenant, it is instructive to review the consequences to those who followed him down this barren path.

 Covenant-Breaking